An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: Numerical examples

-with $0.5$ degree spatial resolution, and a temporal resolution of 6 hours.
+As in \cite{FSM10}, we use velocity data from the ECMWF-Interim data set \url{https://ecds.ecmwf.int/datasets} with $0.5$ degree spatial resolution, and a temporal resolution of 6 hours.
 Because we are interested in vortex break up and reformation we use a longer 60-day flow from 1 September to 30 October September 2002, on a 600K isentropic surface, similar to~\cite{padberg-gehle_network-based_2017}.
 Our initial domain $M$ is a disk contained in this surface, which is centred at the south pole and has a radial extent of 6843.75km.
 In this disk we initialise $N=4367$ trajectories on radial rings equally spaced 187.5km apart.
 Within each ring, individual initial points are also equally spaced, approximately 187.5km apart.
 Following \cite{FSM10} we linearly interpolate the vector field data in space and time, and use a fourth-order Runge--Kutta scheme with a constant step size of 45 minutes to produce the particle positions every 12 hours.
 By discarding the initial time instance, this results in~$T=120$.
 At each such time $t$ we use Matlab's \verb"boundary" command (with default settings) on the $\phi_t(x_i)$, $i=1,\ldots,4367$ to estimate the boundary of~$\phi_t(M)$.
 We then apply Dirichlet boundary conditions on the union of these boundary points across time, as described in Section~\ref{ssec:dmapsDirichlet}.